What is Honors?

 Dr. Steve Winans (scw2)

-- April 15 – July 5, 2022: Honors application submission.
-December grads that are concerned about this deadline should contact the OUB by June 2022.
+- April 15 – July 3, 2023: Honors application submission.
+December grads that are concerned about this deadline should contact biohonors [at] cornell.edu by June

-- September 12, 2022: Honors Application Submission for students with exceptional circumstances.
-You must contact the OUB by July 5 if you would like to request a late honors submission.
+- September 5, 2023: Honors Application Submission for students with exceptional circumstances.
+You must contact biohonors [at] cornell.edu by July 3 if you would like to request a late honors submission.
 No submissions will be accepted after this date.
+(This does not apply to December 2023 graduates)

 *Formal thesis submission: This is NOT A DRAFT.
 It is your best work.
 Data set is complete for the purpose of your manuscript.